 Note: Don’t spray the product near honeybees.
 This is especially true if you are using honey bees as pollinators.

-It would be best if you only used Sevin dust when there’s a clear need.
-Make sure to only apply as much of the product as is necessary.
+It would be best to use Sevin dust when there’s a clear need.
+Make sure only to apply as much of the product as is necessary.
 Recklessly spraying the insecticide runs the risk of killing beneficial insecticides.

 Start from the far end of your indoor garden and work backward.
 This will keep you safe from the cloud of Sevin dust.

 Only apply the dust when there is no wind blowing.
 Try to keep the dust away from the flowers of houseplants in California.
 Speaking of which, flowers are not the primary target of insects.